Rostech/DI.WeatherApp/README.md

 ![build-errors](https://user-images.githubusercontent.com/10576276/153421063-b8fcbfa1-3f7f-498f-b02c-042df4531c62.png)

- The issue here is tha this error is now reflecting an outside project in the business layer.
+ The issue here is that this error is now reflecting an outside project in the business layer.
 This means, that if we need to rename a property in our database, this would affect the business logic.
-We could think, that after we're using an interface (abstraction) we're safe from such things, but we didn't acutally invert the dependencies.
+We could think, that after we're using an interface (abstraction) we're safe from such things, but we didn't actually invert the dependencies.

-To fix this, we need to folow the simple rule - the client (higher modules) own the interface.
+To fix this, we need to follow the simple rule - the client (higher modules) own the interface.

 1. ### ✔️ Change interface ownership.
     The IDummyWeatherForecastRepository should be owned by the DI.WeatherApp.Services instead of the DI.WeatherApp.Data